antoniomedrano/sudoku/README.md

 # sudoku
-A FICO Xpress Mosel binary integer implementation of a sudoku solver Contributions are welcome
+A FICO Xpress Mosel binary integer implementation of a sudoku solver.
+Contributions are welcome.